asadprodhan/A-beginner-s-guide-to-Bioinformatics/README.md

 **Congratulations!
 You've just completed your first analysis in Bioinformatics.
-You've also learned how to install and manage your next set of softwares for your next analysis**
+You've also learned how to install and manage your next set of softwares for your next analysis.**